Equigrant

 Phantom equity tends to work best when:

-• You want to retain key employees for the long term (3–5+ years)
+• You want to retain key employees for the long term (3 to 5+ years)

 • Your business is growing and you expect its value to increase